Averaging of strong magnetic nonlinear Schr\"odinger equations in the energy space: Introduction

 \subsection{Previous results}

-The local well-posedness of (\ref{ep}) for each $\ep$ in the space $\Sigma^2$ follows immediately from the results of \cite{1}.
-Then \cite{2} showed the solutions are uniformly bounded with respect to sufficiently small $\ep$ and converge to the correspond solution to (\ref{lmt}) in the following sense.
+The local well-posedness of (\ref{ep}) for each $\ep$ in the space $\Sigma^2$ follows immediately from the results in \cite{1}.
+Then, \cite{2} showed the solutions are uniformly bounded with respect to sufficiently small $\ep$ and converge to the corresponding solution to (\ref{lmt}) in the following sense.

 \begin{theorem*}[\cite{2} Theorem $1.1$] Let $V$ satisfy (\ref{V}), $\sigma \in \N$, and $\psi_0 \in \Sigma^2$. \begin{enumerate} \item There is a $T_{\text{max}} \in (0,\infty]$ and a unique maximal solution $\phi \in C([0,T_{\text{max}}), \Sigma^2) \cap C^1([0,T_{\text{max}}), L^2(\R^3))$ of the limiting equation (\ref{lmt}), such that